 Another thing to consider is if the main pocket opens from the top or front and how large the opening is.
 If the main pocket or its opening is too small some items, such as a camera, may not fit inside easily.

 Belts come in all shapes and sizes.
 Thinner belts keep the weight down but can be less comfortable on your hips if the pack is too heavy.
 Thicker belts add weight but are more snug and secure.
 Padding on your hip belt prevents items in your pack from poking you.
 Padding also helps on hot days by soaking up sweat to prevent chafing.

 If you want to incorporate a waist pack into your backpacking system look for a belt that can be removed.
 This allows you to thread it into your existing hip or chest belt.
-Most importantly, choose a belt that feels good and doesn’t slip when hiking or running.
+Selecting a hip belt made out of nylon will reduce the chances of the belt loosening throughout your hike.
+Most importantly, choose a belt that feels good when hiking or running.